 However, when we are able to provide reliable access to sanitary towels, as well as knowledge in areas such as menstrual health, hygiene and protecting and valuing their bodies, girls have the confidence and the necessary supplies to stay in school.

-Project Imagine is currently supplied by a local Kenyan sanitary towel company called All Whites.
-We have been able to provide sustainable and reliable access to comfortable sanitary towels for girls in Muranga County of Kenya.
-Using All Whites as a supplier means that it costs less than $7 to provide a girl with sanitary towels for an entire year!
+After 3 years of partnership with the wonderful local Kenya sanitary towel company All Whites, Project Imagine has made the switch to being supplied by another local company- Nia pads.
+We changed to Nia pads because we wanted to increase the comfort of the pads as well as include a supply of underwear and education comics for the girls.
+Using Nia pads as a supplier means that it costs approximately $7 to provide a girl with sanitary towels for an entire year!
 That is an entire year in which she can continue her education, maintain attendance, as well as regain her confidence and dignity.
 Just $7!

 Project Imagine works at three schools in Kenya using a peer-to-peer model of education and mentoring.
 We travel to two schools in Murang'a county 3 times a year - Mt.
 Olive Primary school and Swani Primary school.

 During these visits, we spend time talking with the girls about health, hygiene and personal safety.
 Each girl at both schools receives enough sanitary towels for that school term.

 In addition, we visit Salama school in Nairobi every other week.
 Our focus at Salama is to build strong relationships with the girls and foster an environment to help grow self-appreciation and love, and the importance of sisterhood.
 We developed the curriculum we use at Salama with the help of professional health educators.